andpramor/pokerizer/README.md

 - [ ] Mark a pokémon as favourite
 - [ ] Build a pokémon team (Max 6 pokémon)
 - [ ] Build more than one team
-- [ ] Persistence (favourites list, teams, seen, caught).
-First in localStorage and latter in a propper database, maybe firebase
+- [ ] Persistence (favourites list, teams, seen, caught), using both localStorage and Django backend